 The Sales Dashboard is a nice way for those with a Pro Amazon account to visualize sales.
 It features a Sales Snapshot for the day.
 You’re also shown sales bar charts sorted by category.
 On top of that, there’s a year-on-year sales comparison graph with a custom date range and a toggle switch for table versus graph view.

-Being able to compare this week’s sales with similar values from the previous year will reveal the effect of your current pricing strategies, inventory practices, and advertising efforts.
+Being able to compare this week’s sales with similar values from the previous year will reveal the effect of your current pricing strategies, inventory practices, and Advertising is a means of communication … More efforts.
 Depending on the type of inventory you have, the dashboard could also help you single out your best performing brands and categories.

 The Amazon Selling Coach

-On most venues, the Amazon Selling Coach can feature recommendations directly on the Seller Central homepage.
+On most venues, the Amazon Selling Coach can feature recommendations directly on the Amazon Seller Central is a portal or a h… More homepage.
 Otherwise, you may need to access it via the Reports tab.
 If you sell on Amazon JP, for instance, you may prefer to view your Selling Coach reports on your phone via email.